droideck/Curse-of-Strahd-Reloaded-PF2e/Act II - The Shadowed Town/Arc E - The Missing Vistana.md

 If the players wait for Rictavio to return before confronting him, [[Non-Player Characters#Disguised (as Rictavio)|Rictavio]] greets them warmly and feigns ignorance of their allegations and claims.
 However, he invites them to his guest suite to discuss the matter in private if the players insist that they wish to help Arabelle, show him the burned journal page, or otherwise threaten to blow his cover.

 Once he and the players are alone in his guest suite, Rictavio draws his sword-cane and demands proof that the players are not servants of Strahd von Zarovich.
-If the players muster sufficient evidence or succeed on a DC 15 Charisma (Persuasion) check, Rictavio reluctantly stows his blade, checks the window and corridor for Strahd’s spies, and shuts the window shutters tight.
+If the players muster sufficient evidence or succeed on a DC 21 Diplomacy check to Make an Impression, Rictavio reluctantly stows his blade, checks the window and corridor for Strahd’s spies, and shuts the window shutters tight.
 He then removes his *hat of disguise*, and confesses his identity as Dr. Rudolph van Richten.

 ![[RVR_Transparent.png]]